SinclaM/ray-tracer-challenge/README.md

 Performance on the website for complicated scenes can be seriously inhibited by memory consumption, since each web worker maintains its own complete copy of the scene information.
 It would be easy to simple share memory, using a `SharedArrayBuffer` for the WASM memory, but unfortunately Zig currently provides no support (or documentation) for this.
+This problem becomes amplified on Chrome, which overestimates the amount of web workers that can run in parallel on my system, leading to even more inflated memory use and worse performance.
+At some point I'd like to add a slider for the number of web workers to use instead of just relying on `navigator.hardwareConcurrency`, which would help here.

 ## Benchmarks